MyFridge-Concepts/MyFridgeWebsite/README(NEW).md

 # Recipe App - README

 ## Overview
 Uses provided ingredient information (photo or text box) to search and display images and recipes of food items that you can make with the provided ingredients.
-The recipes are gathered from a database while also being provided by other users.
+The recipes & ingredients are gathered from a database while also being provided by other users.

 ### App Evaluation
 - **Category**: Social Networking / Culinary